- COM 442 D01, 10247, MWF 1:25 – 2:15, Merion Hall 174

 - Bill’s Office Hours: TH 12:30 – 2:30 and by appointment

 - email: wwolff [at] sju [dot] edu

 Not-for-profit and community-based organizations rely on strategic digital communication to create social change.
-Students in this course gain in-depth knowledge of communication theories and practices while conducting research projects with local organizations through the Beautiful Social collaborative.
-Students in the course actively participate as a member of a project team to complete projects with clients in the Greater Philadelphia area and, this semester, in Texas.
-Local travel is required—some students may even fly to Texas.
-All team work is facilitated and overseen by a Beautiful Social Fellow.
+Students in this course gain in-depth knowledge of communication theories and practices while conducting research projects with local organizations through the Beautiful Social Research Collaborative.
+Students in the course actively participate as a member of a project team to complete projects with one of the following wonderful clients:

 During the course, students will complete the following as part of a client team:

-- comparative and market research about their client area
+- Comparative, market, and social media research about their client

-- a project designed specifically for and with the insights of a client
+- A project designed specifically for and with the insights of their client

-- at least 3 site visits with your client
+- At least 3 site/event visits with your client

-- a blog post for the Beautiful Social web site
+- 1 blog post for the Beautiful Social web site

 As a way to enhance course collaboration and community and create a history of their team’s work, students will tweet and Instagram their thoughts and work using the #bsocials17 hashtag (Associated Course Objectives: 1, 2, 3, 4).